oetiker/sourcey-buildpack/README.md

 The code in the example directory demonstrates how to setup a simple Mojolicious Perl app.

-The following instructions assume you have already setup a cloudfoundry account and you have logged yourself in with `cf login`
+The following instructions assume you have already setup a Cloud Foundry account and you have logged yourself in with `cf login`

 ```sh